-McCarthy pledges ‘progress’ as failed bid for speaker collides with Jan 6 anniversary
+McCarthy flips 14 votes as he charts ‘progress’ in 12th failed bid for speaker

 He entered the building on 6 January for his fourth straight day of attempts to collect enough votes from his Republican House colleagues, the longest speaker contest in 164 years, falling short in historic streak of failed votes.

-His ongoing defeat – even as he offered hardline members even more concessions to win the speaker’s gavel, and as Donald Trump urged lawmakers to rally behind him – has shown little signs of public progress, frustrating members and signalling incoming House Republicans’ chaotic majority in the newly formed Congress.
+His ongoing defeat – even as he offered hardline members even more concessions to win the speaker’s gavel, and as Donald Trump urged lawmakers to rally behind him – has frustrated members and signaled incoming House Republicans’ chaotic majority in the newly formed Congress.

 Signs of a preliminary deal emerged on Thursday evening, but even Mr McCarthy’s supporters were sceptical that it would be enough to push him over the top, paralyzing the chamber and drawing increasingly impatient statements from lawmakers.